-Peter K. Rosen is the global Chair of the Insurance Coverage Litigation Practice.
+Peter K. Rosen is a partner in the Los Angeles office and the former Global Chair of the Insurance Coverage Litigation Practice.

 He represents insurance policyholders in matters involving:

 - Environmental insurance

 - Professional liability policies

 - Representations and warranties insurance

 - Surety bonds